MPIBGC-TEE/bgc_md2/README.md

   * In the model file look out for common variables (present in more than one model) that are already defined as Classes in ```bgc_md2/resolve/mvars.py```
     * Import the appropriate constructors in the ```source.py``` file and use them directly for the variables that go into the ```specialVars``` set.
-These are the things we can compare between models that define them (or other specialVars from which they can be derived)
+These are the things that we can compare between models that define them (or other specialVars from which they can be derived)
     * If you want a variable be comparable across models and you do not find it in ```bgc_md2/resolve/mvars.py``` yet, then note it down in this document in the following bullet list, like the first point and give an example of a succesfull comparison.
 	* mvars to be implemented: